Russ Harvey Consulting - Computer and Internet Services

 Better But Still Has Technological Challenges

 Bill S-209 replaces controversial Bill S-210 which died when the spring 2025 election was called.
-While there are improvements, challenges remain.
+While there are improvements, challenges remain including the demand for age verification using protecting the children as an excuse.

 Bill S-209 is better than its predecessor as it seeks to exclude search and other incidental distribution, adopts a new standalone definition for pornographic materials, and sets a higher bar for the technology itself.
 Yet many concerns remain: the bill still envisions court ordered website blocking, including blocking access to lawful content by those entitled to access it.
 In fact, the bill expressly states that the effect of the blocking may "have the effect of preventing persons in Canada from being able to access material other than pornographic material made available by the organization."
 Orders that knowingly block lawful content is certain to raise Charter of Rights challenges.